 Pakistan introduced its first-ever dedicated Auto Policy in 2016 which enticed many new players to explore the Pakistani market.
-Consumers saw availability of several new brands in a market which was long dominated by Suzuki, Toyota and Honda only.
+Consumers saw the availability of several new brands in a market that was long dominated by Suzuki, Toyota, and Honda only.

 Although we have seen various bold claims by the responsible ones about the local auto industry to breach the known stagnant volumes.
-But its not yet able to go past 250,000 units a year mark.
+But it’s not yet able to go past the 250,000 units a year mark.
 This is mainly due to the fact that assemblers are not focused on achieving volumes rather they have their eyes on profit margins.
-That’s the reason why expensive products are being launched which caters to a very limited set of buyers with strong purchase power, whereas masses are left on the mercy of existing options with little or no competition whatsoever.
+That’s the reason why expensive products are being launched which cater to a very limited set of buyers with strong purchase power, whereas the masses are left at the mercy of existing options with little or no competition whatsoever.

-Smaller and fuel efficient cars are the need of the day as the country is battling with rising import bill and higher fuel costs.
+Smaller and more fuel-efficient cars are the need of the day as the country is battling with rising import bills and higher fuel costs.
 Instead what gets launched here are expensive crossovers with higher displacement engines with little or no focus on fuel economy.
-And its not just the case with newcomers, even existing automakers prefer introducing expensive options rather than diversifying their mass-market offerings.
+And it’s not just the case with newcomers, even existing automakers prefer introducing expensive options rather than diversifying their mass-market offerings.

-For example Indus Motor Company announced that it will introduce locally assembled Toyota hybrid cars in Pakistan from next year.
-But the vehicle they will begin with will be the Corolla Cross hybrid which already cost more than Rs 10.2 million and as indicated by the company officials, will be available around Rs 8 million once assembled locally.
-Even if the intention is to lessen the burden on fuel import bill or showing care for the environment, which sounds nice from a marketing point of view, launching something that won’t even sell dozen units a month is not the best of ideas.
+For example, Indus Motor Company announced that it will introduce locally assembled Toyota hybrid cars in Pakistan next year.
+But the vehicle they will begin with will be the Corolla Cross hybrid which already cost more than Rs 10.2 million and as indicated by the company officials, will be available for around Rs 8 million once assembled locally.
+Even if the intention is to lessen the burden on fuel import bills or show care for the environment, which sounds nice from a marketing point of view, launching something that won’t even sell a dozen units a month is not the best of ideas.

-Instead, why not launch the more affordable Raize which comes in smaller 1.0L turbocharged as well as hybrid powertrain options and will sell in much greater volumes compared to the overly expensive Corolla Cross.
-And can contribute towards achieving greener environment in a much efficient way.
+Instead, why not launch the more affordable Raize which comes in smaller 1.0L turbocharged as well as hybrid powertrain options and will sell in much greater volumes compared to the overly expensive Corolla Cross?
+And can contribute towards achieving a greener environment in a much more efficient way.

 Similarly, Honda Atlas is on the verge of introducing the new HR-V which is expected to be priced higher than Rs 6.0 million.
-However the company never considered tapping the smaller segment of the market with its popular kei cars which could compete against the Suzuki Alto 660cc, or even the likes of WR-V crossover which does well in right-hand drive markets.
+However, the company never considered tapping the smaller segment of the market with its popular kei cars which could compete against the Suzuki Alto 660cc or even the likes of the WR-V crossover which does well in right-hand drive markets.

-The current range of locally assembled cars doesn’t meet the customer demands because of which the sales volumes are low.
-Products are not offered according to the purchase power, and the local industry including new entrants is happy to launch super expensive vehicles in the toughest of economic times.
+The current range of locally assembled cars doesn’t meet the customer demands because of this the sales volumes are low.
+Products are not offered according to the purchasing power, and the local industry including new entrants is happy to launch super expensive vehicles in the toughest of economic times.

-For instance, Sazgar which was expected to launch mass-market D20 and X25 cars which it showcased in various auto shows, started off with super-expensive BJ40 Plus SUV which is priced at Rs 92.95 lac.
+For instance, Sazgar which was expected to launch mass-market D20 and X25 cars which it showcased in various auto shows, started off with a super-expensive BJ40 Plus SUV which is priced at Rs 92.95 lac.
 It also teamed up with GWM Haval and instead of more affordable and fuel-efficient H1 & H2 models like in South Africa, the company launched the H6 CUV priced at Rs 74.25 lac and Rs 84.99 lac for the 1.5T ad 2.0T models respectively.
-The story remains same for other newcomers which rely on launching insanely expensive vehicles in a third world market battling with depleting economic reserves and shirking purchase power of the masses.
+The story remains the same for other newcomers who rely on launching insanely expensive vehicles in a third-world market battling with depleting economic reserves and shirking purchase power of the masses.

 Pakistan’s auto industry can only flourish when policies are made for the betterment of the industry, not for the benefit of those in charge.
-Making sure true & optimum localization is achieved, efficient capacity utilization of plants and timely deliveries will generate volumes which in turn uplift the local auto sector in achieving the respectable numbers.
+Making sure true & optimum localization is achieved, efficient capacity utilization of plants, and timely deliveries will generate volumes that in turn uplift the local auto sector in achieving respectable numbers.

-After all since more than 35 years the industry has been an infant, and from the looks of it, will remain an infant with complete dependency on imports while needing government support in shape of incentives every now & then.
+After all, for more than 35 years the industry has been an infant, and from the looks of it, will remain an infant with complete dependency on imports while needing government support in the shape of incentives every now & then.